timm/lisp/README.md

 - If there are many "dd.lisp" files, then use "cc/dd.lisp" to just load that file from the `cc`` directory.

+Note that `got` remembers what whas loaded
+(so multiple calls to load the same file will mean it gets loaded once only).

-### Cause you want documentation tools that write README.md files from the LISP documentation strings.
+### Cause you want `README.md`s generated from LISP documentation strings

 Once you run `sh ell` then the `readmes` command will pretty-print the all the docstrings in the `\*.lisp` files, and use these to create `README.md` files in all `lib/\*' sub-directories.

-Note that the header of those README.md` files will be taken from the first paragraph of ``/README.md`.
+Note that the header of those README.md` files will be taken from the first paragraph of `/README.md`.
 So if you want some standard headers and navigations, add itthere.

-### Cause you want all the code and config inside a repo-- not spread all over the hard drive.
+### Cause you don't want code + config all over the hard drive

 All this code is held in the repo including all the config files (which are in `etc/\*`).

 This means that this code can easily jump from machine to machine,

-### Cause you often log in to different machines via ascii terminals and all you want is a half-decent ascii IDEs
+### Cause you log in to many machines via ascii terminals and all you want is a half-decent ascii IDEs

 This code  contains all my ascii IDE tricks (tmux, vim, bash).
 Command-line rules!